trynova/nova/nova_vm/src/heap/README.md

 So what are common actions that a JavaScript runtime does?

 - Calling functions
-- Accessing properties of objects
+- Accessing named properties of objects
 - Adding and manipulating object properties
 - Accessing indexed properties of arrays
 - Iterating arrays